smmills/Phodymm/README.md

    ```
    [Planet Label] \t  [period (d)] \t [T0 (d)] \t [sqrt(e)\*cos(omega)] \t [sqrt(e)\*sin(omega)] \t [i (deg)] \t [Omega (deg)] \t [Mass] \t [Rp/Rstar]
    ```
    although this may vary depending on your setup in the .in file.
+This is useful for using draws from the posterior (demcmc_NAME.out) as initial conditions.
+Use in this manner is seen in the example posterior TTV cloud script described below (`make_ttv_posterior_cloud.sh`).

 4. [Optional] Radial Velocity Dataset